What Is Inpatient Rehabilitation?

 Some of the spaces in our inpatient rehabilitation facility mimic environments kids encounter in their everyday lives, such as the kitchen and the playground.
 This helps get ready for the transition home.

 If your child or teen needs rehabilitation care, our pediatric rehabilitation medicine physicians will create a custom treatment program involving specialists from a wide variety of disciplines.
-Many of our nurses and nurse practitioners are certified in pediatrics, neurosciences, rehabilitation, and wound care.
+These specialists may include:

 Your family will also have access to our vast array of medical and surgical specialties, including: